naturalis/RiseAndFall/tree_inference/README.md

   (Orders, Superfamilies, Families and number of species) extracted from Catalogue of Life.
 - `monocots_COF.txt` - A text file that contains monocots taxonomy (Orders, Superfamilies, Families and number of species) extracted from Catalogue of Life.
+- `xxxidmapped.nex`  - A tree that mapped between taxon names and NCBI taxonomy taxon IDs.

 #### benchmark_trees